sascha2schroeder/popEye/materials/Cleaning.md

 2. In the second step, fixations shorter than 40 ms are merged with longer fixation if they are within a distance of 3 letters by default.
 Again, these settings are identical to the default values from EyeDoctor.
 They can be adjusted using the `clean.stage2Dur`and `clean.stage2Dist` parameters when calling `popEye`.

-3. In the third step, fixations within the same interest area are merged with each other, if there are at least 3 fixations below the threshold and no fixation above the threshold.
+3. In the third step, fixations within the same interest area are merged with each other, if there are at least 3 fixations below the threshold and no fixations above the threshold.
 This step is not executed by default (see below).
 You can enable it by setting the `clean.stage3` parameter to true.
 The threshold can be controlled via `clean.stage3Dur`.
 The default value is 140 ms (as in DataViewer).
 Please be aware that only the detection, but not the merging step is implemented at present.
 If you use this option, fixations are flagged to be merged, which has to be done in a later step during your analysis.

 4. In the fourth step, fixations below or above some threshold are deleted.
 Again, this step is not executed by default.
 You can enable it by setting the `clean.stage4` parameter `TRUE`.
 The minimum and maximum threshold can be controlled by setting `clean.stage4Min` and `clean.stage4Max` respectively (with 80 ms and 800 ms as default values as in DataViewer).